yerram-karthik/OBJECT-DETECTION/README.md

 # OBJECT_DETECTION

-# Object Detection Using OpenCV and Machine Learning
+# Object Detection Using OpenCV and DNN

 ## Overview
 The program is designed to recognize objects in images and perform object detection tasks using Python libraries like OpenCV.
 It utilizes pre-trained models or allows users to train their own models with labeled datasets.